 Interacting with these giant filter feeders is only permitted through licensed operators and access is tightly controlled, allowing a limited number of snorkelers and swimmers in the water with a shark at any one time.
 Local operator Splash Dive Center uses multiple monitoring systems, including direct collaboration with the marine park’s conservation rangers, to ensure the best possible whale shark experience in Belize.
-Since their visits in Belize are depending on spawning snapper and grouper aggregations in the South, take advantage of the last full moon windows:
+Since their visits to Belize are depending on spawning snapper and grouper aggregations in the South, take advantage of the last full moon windows.

 Because the whale sharks in the Gladden Spit & Silk Cayes Marine Reserve are not fed by humans, as is the case in other parts of the world, they show very little interest in swimmers and snorkelers.
 Instead, they display completely natural feeding behavior (like their characteristic filter-feeding) that is fascinating to observe.